jaericho/jaericho.github.io/_posts/2020-04-09-OpenNMS-and-Java.md

 Mar 30 15:55:04 opennms.localdomain opennms[4801]: [  OK  ]
 ```

-Apparently, when installing Centos 8 with the Server with a GUI option it will install some flavor of java which will conflict with OpenNMS.
+Apparently, when installing CentOS 8 with the Server with a GUI option it will install some flavor of java which will conflict with OpenNMS.
 I didn't mess around with it too much to get the exact cause.
 But this [post](https://opennms.discourse.group/t/opennms-is-not-starting/295/14) helped me figure it out.

 The fix was to reinstall CentOS 8 with GUI-less Server option.